 MRI is far more sensitive than CT and demonstrates lesions characteristic of demyelination:

 - T2: demonstrates regions of high signal, with surrounding oedema typically situated in subcortical locations; the thalami and brainstem can also be involved

 - T1 C+ (Gd): punctate, ring or arc enhancement (open ring sign) is often demonstrated along the leading edge of inflammation; absence of enhancement does not exclude the diagnosis

 - DWI: there can be peripherally restricted diffusion; the center of the lesion, although high on T2 and low on T1, does not have increased restriction on DWI (cf. cerebral abscess), nor does it demonstrate absent signal on DWI as one would expect from a cyst; this is due to increase in extracellular water in the region of demyelination

-Magnetization transfer may help distinguish ADEM from MS, in that normal-appearing brain (on T2-weighted images) has normal magnetization transfer ratio (MTR) and normal diffusivity, whereas in MS both measurements are significantly decreased 3.
+Magnetisation transfer may help distinguish ADEM from MS, in that normal-appearing brain (on T2-weighted images) has normal magnetisation transfer ratio (MTR) and normal diffusivity, whereas in MS both measurements are significantly decreased 3.